CSS quick start

 body{ font-family: 'Courier New', monospace; }

-Another property to use when you want to change the size of your font is called font-size. for example, if you want a 12pt font;
+- Font size another property to use when you want to change the size of your font is called font-size. for example, if you want a 12pt font;

 body{ font-size: 12pt; }